 In order to ensure the safety of the children, UCPS has implemented a Volunteer Screening Policy.
 The level of screening for volunteers will be reflective of the degree of supervised versus unsupervised involvement with a child.
-Parents must be approved volunteers to attend field trips and class parties.
+A complete description of the levels, screening procedures, and applications are available in the school office.
 All volunteers who will have contact with students must have a criminal background check.
-These volunteer application are done on-line.
+These volunteer applications should be filled out and turned into the front office ASAP to ensure faster approval.
 It takes a number of weeks to get approval, due to the volume of applications.
 All who wish to chaperone field trips must be approved UCPS volunteers.
 Those who were approved to volunteer last year and did volunteer at least once per semester do not need to reapply.
 If there is a lapse in service of one semester or more, the volunteer must reapply.
 As always, volunteers are one of our most valuable resources!